campaign Categories

 This category recognises the organisation that best used events or a specific event dedicated to a targeted audience (for example, age, gender, demographic) to achieve a specified marketing outcome.
 Judges will be looking for events that created a positive brand experience for the targeted audience and left a lingering impact on the audience.

 This category recognises the most effective and innovative use of an online video to achieve a specific marketing outcome, be it branding or a call to action.
-Judges will be looking at the creativity behind how the video helped raise brand awareness, drove customer engagement, and reached the brand’s marketing objectives.
+Judges will be looking at the creativity behind how the video helped raise brand awareness, and how it drove customer engagement and delivered on the intended marketing goals.

 This category recognises campaigns that successfully created highly shareable content, and generated widespread awareness and engagement through organic word-of-mouth and social sharing.
-Entrants should demonstrate how their viral marketing efforts captivated audiences, sparked conversations, and achieved significant brand visibility, often surpassing traditional marketing channels.
-Successful examples will highlight creativity, relevance, and the ability to quickly capture and hold the public’s attention.
+Entrants should demonstrate how their viral marketing efforts captivated audiences, sparked conversations, and achieved significant brand visibility by surpassing traditional marketing channels.
+Successful examples should highlight creativity, relevance, and the ability to quickly capture and hold the public’s attention.

 Talent Categories